 Elections should be about forward-thinking ideas and an agenda to improve the lives of every member of our community.
 I could discuss policy positions for hours, especially with all that we have going on in Iowa!
-Here are a few of my top priorities and what I hope I will have the opportunity to work on as your next State Representative.
+Here are a few of my top priorities and what I hope to continue to work on.

 Clean Water & Conservation

 It’s past time to get real about the needs in our communities with a commitment to clean water, conservation, renewable energy, and infrastructure.
-Clean water and conservation are not rural vs. urban issues; they are “all Iowa” issues and must be treated as such in the Legislature.
-I will work for dedicated funding of the Natural Resources & Recreation Trust Fund, as passed by voters in 2010, in order to clean up our waterways, protect our land and wildlife habitat, and grow outdoor recreational opportunities.
+Slowing and reversing the effects of climate change are not only necessary, but provide so many economic opportunities in the form of growing clean energy industries and high-paying jobs for Iowans.
+It’s also important to remember that clean water and conservation are not rural vs. urban issues; they are “all Iowa” issues and must be treated as such in the Legislature.
+I will continue to work for dedicated funding of the Natural Resources & Recreation Trust Fund, as passed by voters in 2010, in order to clean up our waterways, protect our land and wildlife habitat, and grow outdoor recreational opportunities.
 This will spur economic development as people choose to stay in or move to Iowa and seek us out as a vacation destination.

-Putting people over politics must include a commitment to economic security for working families.
+What I have learned from my constituents in my first term is that all Iowans need policies that support a commitment to economic security and economic opportunity for all families.
 As a mom of twins, I understand the struggle families face when the reality of the high cost of childcare hits home.
 I’ve also felt the anxiety of using all of my unpaid time off while on bedrest before my children were born.
 Our labor force has changed with the majority of parents in the workforce.
-I will work to find consensus on policies that make life easier for working families, including paid family medical leave, sick leave and affordable child care.
+I will continue to work to find consensus on policies that make life easier for working families.
+In fact, I have been proud to vote for legislation to expand paid family medical leave, sick leave and affordable child care.

 I am a long-time advocate for the rights of women to make our own reproductive health care decisions.
-These rights have always been tested and under fire, but the last legislative session was the worst I have ever seen.
-Our current representative voted for the defunding of Planned Parenthood, leaving many women and working families with no affordable options for reproductive health.
-He continues to put his personal ideology over the constitutionally protected rights of the women in his district.
+These rights have been tested and under fire, especially over the last few years.
+In my first term, I wrote a bill to restore family planning funding to trusted providers across Iowa.
+I have also spoken out against cuts to sexuality education grants and an unconstitutional 24-hour waiting period for women seeking abortion care.
 Reproductive health care decisions are intensely personal and all Iowans have the right to make these decisions for ourselves in consultation with our doctors, not politicians.
-I will fight to restore funding to Planned Parenthood and overturn the burdensome hurdles placed on women in the last session.

-As a mom of twins in second grade, I am passionate about supporting our schools and the amazing educators who work tirelessly to foster the growth of our kids.
+As a mom of twins in fifth grade, I am passionate about supporting our schools and the amazing educators who work tirelessly to foster the growth of our kids.
 We must invest in our children and neighborhood schools by providing timely, adequate and equitable funding for public education.
 Funding levels over the last several years aren’t keeping up with the cost of inflation, requiring school districts to make drastic cuts, increase class sizes, or raise property taxes to make ends meet.
 Public education has been systematically underfunded and we must get back to the basics by prioritizing the single most important investment we can make for the future of our state.
-I will work to ensure K-12 funding is a priority in the House again so that all our kids have equal access to opportunity.
+This is why I have voted for funding that is above the rate of inflation, which, unfortunately, has been voted down by the current majority party.
+I am also proud to have voted to increase funding for our English Language Learners (ELL).
+I will continue to work to ensure K-12 funding is a priority in the House again so that all our kids have equal access to opportunity.

 We also need to ensure that community colleges, like DMACC based here in Ankeny, have the resources they need to graduate even more students with the skills needed in our ever-changing workforce.